molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### Coding for the web: The browser as a runtime environment

 Writing client-side JavaScript for the web differs from programming for other platforms.
-There is not one well-defined runtime environment and a few canonical libraries a programmer might count on.
+There is not one well-defined runtime environment and a few canonical libraries a developer might count on.
 There is not one hardware architecture or device type.
-There is not one single vendor that defines and builds the runtime, the compiler and the tools.
+There is not a single vendor that defines and builds the runtime, the compiler and the tools.

 The web is an open, vendor-independent, heterogenous publishing platform.
 It is held together by several technical standards of different quality.
 New standards appear frequently, old standards are amended or deprecated.
 Different standardization organizations follow different rules of procedure.